lleomllr/Distributed_System/Chang_Roberts_Akka/Akka/ReadMe.md

-To create a Maven project : mvn archetype : generate \n To compile : mvn compile \n
+To create a Maven project : mvn archetype : generate

+To compile : mvn compile

-To execute a Java App with Maven : mvn exec:java -Dexec.mainClass="sd.akka.App" \n
+To execute a Java App with Maven : mvn exec:java -Dexec.mainClass="sd.akka.App"